 Also, another last-minute tip about lights: if you’re planning on decorating your wreath and garland with string lights, make sure you’re using ones with low-heat lighting (like LED lights).
 They won’t dry out your greenery as quickly, leaving you with fresh and festive decorations that last throughout the holidays!

-Whether your holiday greenery is made of fresh pine, cedar, or magnolias, there’s always ways to keep them jazzing up your home for weeks and weeks!
+Whether your holiday greenery is made of fresh pine, cedar, or magnolias, there are always ways to keep them jazzing up your home for weeks and weeks!

-The Bouqs provides the freshest holiday floral centerpieces and door wreaths that are sure to give the best welcome to any guest you decide to have over.
-Let us help put some warmth back in the winter season, and shop from our holiday collection today!Shop All
+The Bouqs provides the freshest holiday floral arrangements and door wreaths that are sure to give the best welcome to any guest you decide to have over.
+Let us help put some warmth back in the winter season, and shop from our winter flower collection today!Shop All